Trashtalkers/murder-scripts/Murder2Todo.md

 # Todo before mvp
 - script editor
-  -  view by user by round
-  -  determine if we want to keep the room template concept
   -  "Depends on" items.
 Need a way to add item if task completed or item is traded
   -  player bio in editor
   -  Create Room, copy existing